 Change Fetch Settings for Mail

 You can also configure this for individual email accounts and change Fetch settings to manual or hourly.
-Remember, the less frequently your iPhone fetches for new data the more better battery life your iPhone will have, which will then improve iPhone battery lifespan as well.
+Remember, the less frequently your iPhone fetches new data the better battery life your iPhone will have, which will then improve iPhone battery lifespan as well.

 There you go folks, this is how you can effectively increase the battery lifespan of your iPhone and get the most out of your device without having battery troubles.
 These tips should help you in keeping your iPhone’s battery healthy at 100% maximum capacity for a longer period of time.